Maveo/Spark/README.md

     Spark is able to communicate trough Discords slash command integration, which offers a more polished user experience and will help to keep your chat cleaner.
 Additionally Spark can handle user related commands with @mentions.

  - #### Custom Image Generation (ImageStack)
-    The Bot is equiped with [ImageStack-SVG](https://github.com/skillor/imagestack-svg-python "ImageStacks Git Repository") (a custom image generator), which will create custom levelup, rankup, leaderboard and profile-card images.
+    The Bot is equipped with [ImageStack-SVG](https://github.com/skillor/imagestack-svg-python "ImageStacks Git Repository") (a custom image generator), which will create custom levelup, rankup, leaderboard and profile-card images.
 All images can be designed using ImageStack-SVG Code.